labs15-career-endorsement-tracker/frontend/README.md

 If no `REACT_APP_STAGE` environment variable is added to the `.env` file, the default local database on port 5000 will be utilized.

-# Testing

-🚫Document what you used for testing and why

 # Installation Instructions

 🚫explain how to install the required dependencies to get this project up and running with yarn and NPM

 ## Other Scripts

-🚫replace these examples with your own

-    * typecheck - runs the TypeScript compiler
+    * format - formats code using 'Prettier' extension
     * build - creates a build of the application
     * start - starts the production server after a build is created
-    * test - runs tests in **tests** directory \* eject - copy the configuration files and dependencies into the project so you have full control over them
+    * test - runs tests in **tests** directory
+    * eject - copy the configuration files and dependencies into the project so you have full control over them

 # Contributing